Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: The Foundation of Modern SSMs

 S4 represents a paradigm shift in sequence modeling by introducing a mathematically grounded and computationally efficient alternative to traditional architectures.
-A key innovation in S4 is the use of the High-Order Polynomial Projection Operator (HiPPO) framework, which provides a mathematically rigorous approach to preserving long-range dependencies in sequential data~\cite{gu2020hippo}.
-HiPPO enables continuous memory retention through an optimal polynomial projection mechanism, addressing the limitations faced by earlier sequence models such as LSTMs~\cite{hochreiter1997long}, GRUs~\cite{chung2014empirical}, and vanilla RNNs~\cite{bengio1994learning}.
+A key innovation in S4 is the use of the High-Order Polynomial Projection Operator (HiPPO) framework, which provides a mathematically rigorous approach to preserving long-range dependencies in sequential data~\citep{gu2020hippo}.
+HiPPO enables continuous memory retention through an optimal polynomial projection mechanism, addressing the limitations faced by earlier sequence models such as LSTMs~\citep{hochreiter1997long}, GRUs~\citep{chung2014empirical}, and vanilla RNNs~\citep{bengio1994learning}.

 Figure \ref{fig:HiPPO} illustrates the HiPPO framework, which optimally projects past information onto a polynomial basis to maintain a compressed yet expressive memory representation.
 In this process, a function $f(t)$ is approximated by projecting it onto polynomial bases using a weighting measure $\mu(t)$.
-The function's history is then represented as a set of evolving coefficients governed by a structured ODE:
+The function's history is then represented as a set of evolving coefficients governed by a structured ODE: To ensure efficient computation, this continuous ODE is discretized into a recurrence relation: This approach allows sequence models to retain information across long time horizons efficiently, a key principle that later influenced S4’s structured state-space design.